 Strengths of SuperBeets®

-● 100% refund if product within 90 days of purchase
+100% refund if the product is within 90 days of purchase

 Drawbacks of SuperBeets®

 The reviews on SuperBeets® are fairly mixed, which is a big bummer for such an expensive supplement.
-Strange enough, our research found that most of the high quality beetroot powders, which compete with SuperBeets® at a much lower cost, get far better reviews and ratings by consumers.
+Strange enough, our research found that most of the high-quality beetroot powders, which compete with SuperBeets® at a much lower cost, get far better reviews and ratings from consumers.

 Here’s what people are saying about SuperBeets®: